Church of the Pilgrims (Washington, D.C.): New building

-With the congregation having grown significantly under both Pratt and Bird, Rev. Bird began traveling extensively throughout the Deep South to raise funds for a new church building.
+With the congregation having grown significantly under both Pratt and Bird, Bird began traveling extensively throughout the Deep South to raise funds for a new church building.
 The response was enthusiastic.
 The nine-year fundraising campaign culminated in 1927, with more than $200,000 ($ in dollars) in donations from congregations throughout the Deep South.
 The church used a portion of the funds to purchase a large lot just south of its existing structure.
 Architect Benjamin C. Flournoy, of the Baltimore firm of Flournoy and Flournoy, was hired to design the structure.

 Flournoy designed a complex that included a church, a Sunday School building, and a parsonage.
 Each structure was three stories high, and contained a basement.
 The basement of the church contained a social hall and meeting rooms (with one room specifically set aside for use by the Boy Scouts).
 The basement of the school building housed a bowling alley.
 The three structures were arranged to mimic the layout of a medieval abbey, and resemble Late English Gothic architecture.
 The church building had a single tower, and the parsonage was in the rear.
 The brick, concrete, and stone structure had was 192 ft long on 22nd Street NW, and extended 150 ft back from the street.
 It was expected to have a seating capacity of 1,000.